deMachad0/PFDA-assignments/README.md

 1. File Path and Variables:
 Setting up the file path and why variables like total_dryBulbTemperature_Celsius and count are needed.
 2. Reading Data:
-csv.DictReader uses the header row to identify columns, and check for the column "dryBulbTemperature_Celsius" before processing.
+csv.DictReader uses the header row to identify columns, and check for the column `dryBulbTemperature_Celsius` before processing.
 3. Calculating Average:
 Calculate the average temperature by adding up all valid temperatures and dividing by the count.
 4. Visualizing Data: